 In the early 2000’s, the Ford Foundation invited Dawn to analyze research, study gaps, and facilitate the foundation's development of new funding strategies to bridge their work in education and access with their support of arts, culture, and media.
 As a result, the foundation invested in over a decade of initiatives supporting urban education reform and arts integration, research, and communication, policy, and program development strategies in the U.S. and abroad.
 Later, Dawn led the research team and authored a work commissioned by Los Angeles, San Francisco, and Silicon Valley governmental agencies now called Designing a Learning Community: A Handbook for K-12 Professional Development Planners.
 This public book and resource aid those designing teacher professional development by sharing lessons learned from promising practices across the country.
 Recent work includes bridging research and practice for the Educational Theatre Association, helping this national service organization spearhead and translate research to better serve the field.

-Dawn facilitated the Arts Education Leadership Network Initiative for the National Assembly of State Arts Agencies (NASAA) in the early 2000's.
+Dawn facilitated the National Assembly of State Arts Agencies (NASAA) in the early 2000's.
 She designed professional development systems and partnership frameworks, facilitated strategic planning, development of a field leadership structure, content benchmarking for self-assessment tools, and provided reflection processes for leaders from the U.S. states and territories.
 In 2004, Dawn led a statewide needs assessment team in Tennessee.
 The resulting 2005 report, Ready, Set, Grow!, led the state to craft a top rated U.S. Department of Education grant for the Value Plus Schools education reform initiative.
-Their resulting 2011 evaluation report finds the high poverty schools involved in this reform effort make significant academic gains in math, science, language, and social studies, closing the achievement gap.
+Their resulting 2011 evaluation report finds the high poverty schools involved in this reform effort make significant academic gains in math, science, language, and social studies, closing the achievement gap.for the

 Dawn's work with Rhode Island began in the late 1990's, advising a Governor's Task Force to structure learning around the student.
 Her suggested framework inspired a new paradigm that helped a statewide coalition reorient education policy to honor student learning in the home and community as well as school environments.
 Rhode Island changed accountability and proficiency systems to support student-centered rather than building-centered learning.
 Similarly, 2009 and 2013 work in Alabama supported a statewide coalition among school leaders, policymakers, and the cultural community as they seek to strengthen education.